SystemJargon/regex/notepad++/README.md

-Regex works in Notepad++ such as that in Find or Replace.
+### Regex in Notepad++

+It can be used in the example of Find or Replace.
 Regular Expression is a radio/check box to select first, then enter the criteria to use.

 ----

-Macros in Notepad++ (alternative)
+### Macros in Notepad++ (as an alternative)

 Included shortcuts.xml file example